treeverse/lakeFS/docs/faq.md

 We’d be happy to speak and learn more about your requirements.
 Email us at [support@treeverse.io](mailto:support@treeverse.io){: target="_blank" }.

 ### 6. Do you collect data from your active installations?
-We collect anonymous usage statistics in order to understand the patterns of use and to detect product gaps we may have so we can fix them.
+We collect anonymous usage statistics to understand the patterns of use and to detect product gaps we may have so we can fix them.

 This is completely optional and may be turned off by setting `stats.enabled` to `false`.
 See the [configuration reference](reference/configuration.md#reference) for more details.